Dedicated to @-unlucky-

 It's like they were two poles of the same magnet.
 He would be the North Pole, the top in everything he did.
 She would be the South Pole, the exact opposite of an all-rounder.

 But she was a good observer.
 And she had perfect grades.
-And the teachers loved the fact that she was meek and quiet and never created any trouble for them.
+And the teachers loved the fact that she was meek and quiet and was never any trouble.

 But grades weren't enough.
 She knew it.